BetonQuest/BetonQuest/docs/Documentation/Scripting/About-Scripting.md

 will be completed.
 They check if a given in-game state is present and return `true` or `false` as a result.

 You can negate the condition (revert its output) by adding an exclamation mark (`!`) at the beginning of its name.
-This only works in the place where conditions are used, i.e. in conversations, not in the _conditions_ section).
+This only works in the place where conditions are used (i.e. in conversations, not in the _conditions_ section).
 If you do so, make sure to enclose the condition in quotes, otherwise YAML will give you a syntax error.
 ```YAML title="Example"
 conditions: